sgmackie/Polar/README.md

         - Began to seperate the rendering streams & threads away from the WASAPI layer to be more platform independent
         - Created the POLAR_BUFFER object that is used to write and read audio data
         - Added ability to select waveforms (sine, square, sawtooth and triangle)
+        - Began to implement POLAR_OBJECT_ARRAYS to collate sets of audio objects

 - v0.1:
     - WASAPI: